sweattep/modern_quotes/README.md

 >Nobody advocating for helping the poor actually wants anyone who's poor to be in power.

+>Unconditional cash and basic income initiatives have proven to be effective in low-income countries and socially and economically disadvantaged communities around the world.

 >They give out free, nearly useless, substandard education while at the same time demanding that existing workers learn to be more pliable and agreeable.

 >They literally want everyone to be free to become a programmer, but programmers to study only approved courses from top notch institutions that cost tons of money.